scala/make-release-notes/hand-written.md

 #### Java 8-style lambdas

-Scala 2.12 emits closures in the same style as Java 8, whether they target a FunctionN class from the standard library or a user-defined Single Abstract Method type.
+Scala 2.12 emits closures in the same style as Java 8, whether they target a `FunctionN` class from the standard library or a user-defined Single Abstract Method (SAM) type.
 The type checker accepts a function literal as a valid expression for either kind of "function-like" type (built-in or SAM).
 This improves the experience of using libraries written for Java 8 in Scala.

 For each lambda the compiler generates a method containing the lambda body, and emits an `invokedynamic` that will spin up a lightweight class for this closure using the JDK's `LambdaMetaFactory`.